In this section, I discuss the importance of gender when predicting dog races and explain how to calculate a bitches' number of weeks out of season.

-It is generally considered the "perfect-time" for a 'greyhound bitch' to be approaching peak fitness is 16 weeks out of season.
-Although some win races sooner perhaps at 14 weeks, while others may indeed be slower 'coming to hand' and take longer to find 'top form', perhaps 18-24 weeks.
+It is generally thought that the "perfect-time" for a greyhound bitch to be approaching peak fitness is 16 weeks out of season.
+Although, some win races sooner perhaps at 14 weeks, while others may indeed be slower 'coming to hand' and take longer to find top form, perhaps 18-24 weeks.

-Please note: when 'female dogs' start to show better form, they often consistently run well and may continue to improve, as overall they follow their own natural cycle of either 'coming into form' or 'going out of form'.
+Please note: when 'female dogs' show better form, they often consistently run well for a number of weeks and may continue to improve, as overall they follow their own natural cycle of either 'coming into form' or 'going out of form'.
 As the old greyhound adage says "It always pays to follow a bitch in form!"